Jatiya Party (Ershad): History

 Ershad handed power over to Justice Shahabuddin Ahmed, on 6 December.
 Ershad was arrested, and his deputy, Mizanur Rahman Chowdhury became the acting chairman.
 On 27 February 1991, national election, the Jatiya Party won the third largest number of seats, 35 seats in the parliament.
 Jatiya Party won 32 seats in the parliamentary elections held on 12 June 1996 under the caretaker government (CTG).
 Jatiya Party joined the Bangladesh Awami League-led cabinet.
 Anwar Hossain Manju, the secretary general of Jatiya, was included in the cabinet of Sheikh Hasina as Minister of Communication.
 Jatiya party splintered in three groups by 2000, this fraction was led by General Ershad, another led by Anwar Hossain Manju and Bangladesh Jatiya Party led by Naziur Rahman Manzur.
 In the 2001 parliamentary election, the fraction led by Ershad won 14 seats, while the fraction led by Anwar Hossain won one seat.
 2014 election was a controversial election for Jatiya Party where Ershad's then spokesperson Bobby Hajjaj publicly declared that Jatiya Party would not participate in the election.
 After the 2014 election, Ershad became the special envoy of Prime Minister Sheikh Hasina in the Bangladesh Awami League-led government.
 Jatiya Party became the opposition party and Rowshan Ershad, Ershad's wife, became the leader of the opposition.
 Despite being a opposition party, some leaders of Jatiya Party were also in the government cabinet.
 In January 2016, Ershad's brother, GM Quader, was made vice chairman of the party.
 In April 2016, Ershad appointed Rowshan as the vice-chairman of the party.
 In March 2017, Ershad indicated he might form a new political alliance with 14 other parties.
 For the next general election however, the Jatiya Party under HM Ershad formed a 58 party grand alliance of its own.
 Of the 58 parties, only Jatiya Party and Bangladesh Islamic Front have registration with the election commission as of 2017.

 In early July 2024, Chhatra Samaj and Jatiyo Party expressed support for the 2024 Bangladesh quota reform movement and condemned attacks and harassment on student protestors by Chhatra League and Awami League.
 GM Quader in July 2024 stated that the quota movement was legitimate and logical.

-On 31 October 2024, A group of protesters under the banner of "Anti-Fascism Student, Worker, and People's Movement" vandalised and burned down the central office of Jatiya Party in Bijoynagar, Dhaka.
+On 31 October 2024, a group of protesters under the banner of "Anti-Fascism Student, Worker, and People's Movement" vandalised and burned down the central office of Jatiya Party in Bijoynagar, Dhaka.

+In the 2026 Bangladeshi general election, the party did not win any seat after fielding a total of 195 candidates.
+It received 6,62,428 votes.